 Vyshyvanka dress by Juicy Couture.
 Romantic and cute image.

 Vyshyvanka by Mango.
-Outfit is perfect for holiday
+The outfit is perfect for a holiday

 Ukrainian women’s vyshyvanka by Vita Kin.
 Image is extraordinary and unusual

 Halter embroidered dress.
-Outfit is perfect for everyday wear
+The outfit is perfect for everyday wear

-Embroidered mini dress by H&M: it is perfect image for a romantic date
+Embroidered mini dress by H&M: it is a perfect image for a romantic date

 Embroidered midi dress by Zara.
 Perfect autumn image

 Embroidered midi dress.
-Outfit is perfect for office
+The outfit is perfect for office

 Embroidered maxi dress: it is stylish and strictly

-Black ukrainian embroidered shirt for women: it is ideal image for city walks
+Black Ukrainian embroidered shirt for women: it is an ideal image for city walks